OpenVPN/openvpn3-linux/README.md

   them as well as handle the DNS configuration provided by the VPN server.
   This is the most privileged process which only have a few capabilities enabled (such as `CAP_NET_ADMIN` and possibly `CAP_DAC_OVERRIDE` or `CAP_NET_RAW`).
-With these capabilities, the servuce can run as openvpn.
-  Currently DNS configuration is done by manipulating `/etc/resolv.conf` directly, but can be extended to support better methods (systemd-resolved and NetworkManager is being investigated as potential solutions).
-With integrating with other services, the `CAP_DAC_OVERRIDE` privilege might not be needed.
+With these capabilities, the service can run as the openvpn user.
+Currently DNS configuration is done by manipulating `/etc/resolv.conf` directly, but can be extended to support better methods (systemd-resolved and NetworkManager are being investigated as potential solutions).
+When integrating with other services, the `CAP_DAC_OVERRIDE` privilege might not be needed.
 The `CAP_NET_RAW` capability is only needed when using `--redirect-method bind-device`.